setms/book/docs/requirements/digest/specification.md

 destruct data.
 Descriptions of reports are also valuable.

-Don't forget to document non-functional requirements, like for usability (including localization and internationalization), performance, and security.
+Don't forget to document quality attribute requirements, like for usability (including localization and internationalization), performance, and security.
 Also include requirements around migrations from existing systems.